 Money is the habitually accepted mode of exchange.
-In an economy which comprises of only one individual, there cannot be any exchange of goods and therefore there is no part for money.
-Money is anything that is generally accepted as a means of exchange and at the same time, act as a measure and as a store of value.
+In an economy that comprises only one individual, there cannot be any exchange of goods and therefore, there is no part for money.
+Money is anything that is generally accepted as a means of exchange and at the same time acts as a measure and as a store of value.

 What is Banking?

 Banking is a trade of accepting deposits and lending money.
-It is functioned by financial intermediaries, which executes the functions of shielding deposits and furnishing loans to the public.
+It is functioned by financial intermediaries that executes the functions of shielding deposits and furnishing loans to the public.

 To put it in other words, banking means accepting for the cause of lending or investment of deposits of money from public outstanding on-demand and can be withdrawn by cheque, draft order.

-The above mentioned is the concept that is explained in detail about Money and Banking.
+This was all about the concept of Money and Banking.
 To know more, stay tuned to BYJU’S.